Gyanendra of Nepal: Early life and first reign

-Gyanendra was born on 7 July 1947 in the old Narayanhiti Royal Palace in Kathmandu, as the second son of Crown Prince Mahendra and his first wife, Crown Princess Indra.
-After his birth, his father was told by a court astrologer not to look at his newborn son because it would bring him bad luck, so Gyanendra was sent to live with his grandmother.
+Gyanendra was born on 7 July 1947 as the second son of Crown Prince Mahendra and his first wife, Crown Princess Indra, in the old Narayanhiti Royal Palace in Kathmandu.
+After his birth, his father was told by a court astrologer not to look at his newborn son for it would bring him bad luck, so Gyanendra was sent to live with his grandmother.